joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

                 pos[2] += surf->vertices[0][2];
 ```

-    <p>To get half the squared distance from this vector to the light's position, we subtract the light's position from it and dot the resulting vector by itself, then multiply that by 0.5:</p>
+To get half the squared distance from this vector to the light's position, we subtract the light's position from it and dot the resulting vector by itself, then multiply that by 0.5:

 ```c++
 ​                pos[0] -= light_pos[0];